mohammedkhadar/udacity-nanodegree/README.md

 Some useful tips to help you get started:

-1. Check out the repository
+1. Check out the repository.
+2a.
+Run "npm install -g grunt-cli".
-2. Run "npm install" from your project directory, this should intall all the packages required by the build tool to run.
+2b.
+Run "npm install" from your project directory, this should intall all the packages required by the build tool to run.

   ```bash
   $> cd /path/to/your-project-folder